Reproduce publication results

 For the toy model calculations, simply run examples/toymodel/run_toymodel_calculations.py.

-Let's start with ìCH360 in the appropriate subfolder.
+Let's continue with ìCH360 (regarding the iCH360 COBRA-k variant described in COBRA-k's publication) in the appropriate subfolder.
 There, simply follow the alphabetically sorted scripts and run them with uv run.
 The only more complex script for usage is H_run_calculations.py.
 As input, it takes JSON with a reproducible run configuration (with model settings and so on).
 To generate the run setting JSONs of COBRA-k's publication on you local machine, run main_paper_calculations.py local in COBRA-k's main folder.
 Note the local option, which creates the JSONs in a main_paper_calculations_jsons subfolder.
 Without the local option, you can use to run all the main paper calculations on a SLURM computer cluster as it creates a SLURM file and sbatches it for each JSON run config.